labs-asterisk/interview-checklist/README.md

 - [ ] Make problem list more extensive (add problems from InterviewCake, InterviewBit etc.)
 - [ ] Enhance problem crowdsourcing
 - [ ] Add support for Google Authentication

+# License
+The code is licensed under the MIT license.